GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
-Now they have two problems.
+> ### A display connected to a digital computer gives us a chance to gain familiarity with concepts not realizable in the physical world.
+It is a looking glass into a mathematical wonderland.
 >
-> ~ *Jamie Zawinski*
+> ~ *Ivan Sutherland*

 ---
 ## 🏎 Quick Facts